What is a VPN, and How Does It Work?

 Pros

-- Stream from anywhere: It lets you watch your desired shows even when you’re out of the country.
-It allows you to evade regional restrictions and access your home contents more easily.
+• Allows you to watch your desired shows even when you’re out of the country.

-- Access blocked websites: Whether social media at school or websites blocked at work, the service allows you to circumvent content blocks.
-Through its encrypted connection, you can browse the web anonymously without limitations.
+• Whether social media at school or websites blocked at work, a VPN allows you to circumvent content blocks.

 Cons

-- VPN blocks: Some companies are blacklisting VPN server’s IPs.
+• Some companies block VPN server’s IPs.
 Thus preventing VPN users from overcoming geo-restrictions and accessing restricted content.
 However, VPNs can fight back by frequently changing IP addresses to escape detection.

 The idea of Virtual Private Networks dates back to the late 1900s when businesses sought secure ways to connect their remote offices.
 In 1996, American software developer Gurdeep Singh-Pall proposed the Point-to-Point Tunneling Protocol (PPTP).